Help your potential matches find common interests.

 I love traditional British food (and if you're very, very lucky,

-I'll cook you one) - with Italian cuisine coming up a close second.
+I'll cook you some) - with Italian cuisine coming up a close

-could say spaghetti and pizza run in my veins.
+say spaghetti and pizza run in my veins.
 Not literally.
 Or I'd be

 Cooking is something of a hobby which I've pursued on and off; just

 lately it's been more on.
 I'm currently discovering a

 come out well, they're worthy of song.
 When they come out badly,